 But this raises the question of why DC and his wife are so passionate in their defense of the status quo in the larger culture.
 Why are they so invested in opposing those who oppose feminism?
 If feminism doesn’t need to be opposed, why has he separated himself so dramatically from the feminist culture he so passionately defends?

 Perhaps part of the answer lies in his particular sub-flavor of the Traditional Conservative counterculture.
-While DC is all for Traditional Conservatism, he derides Traditional Conservative women who decide to becomes wives and mothers without first going to college and playing career woman (emphasis mine):
+While DC is all for Traditional Conservatism, he derides Traditional Conservative women who decide to become wives and mothers without first going to college and playing career woman (emphasis mine):

 And that I tend to strongly disagree with the flavor of “trads” who think that women shouldn’t be educated or pursue careers while single.
 This is for the simple reason that I find educated and accomplished women far more interesting than those whose only accomplishments are long hair, lack of makeup and prairie skirts.